 Local Air Quality Management

-One of the main components of the UK Air Quality Strategy is Local Air Quality Management (LAQM).
-Since 1997, all local authorities have been assessing the air quality in their area and, where a problem is found, action plans have been developed to address the situation.
+Since 1997, all local authorities have been assessing the air quality in their area, under the Local Air Quality Management (LAQM). framework, andwhere a problem is found, action plans have been developed to address the situation.

-The LAQM framework is currently under review by the UK government.
+The LAQM framework has been reviewed by the UK government and is again under discussion under the new Clean Air Strategy and new environmental legislation.
 Environmental Protection UK are lobbying for an effective system to improve air quality and protect human health, and have responding to the three rounds of consultation with robust responses.
 Details of the consultations and our responses can be found under Air Pollution Laws.

 Under LAQM, local authorities must investigate the levels of pollution in their area.
 The most obvious method is to measure concentrations of pollutants directly.
 However monitoring equipment is often expensive and, and in order to obtain good quality data it usually needs to stay in place for long periods of time.
 This means monitors cannot give a complete picture of an area, so mathematical models are used to predict what the air quality would be like in other areas, based on measurements and known sources of pollution, such as roads and industrial plant.